Beyoncé and Jay-Z's Star-Studded Oscars Party Will Give You Serious FOMO

 While some celebrations this weekend included red carpet entrances and camera crews documenting the fun, this A-list couple decided to make things a bit more private.

 Fortunately for pop culture fans, E!
-News is getting inside details about the star-studded event.
+News is getting exclusive inside details about the star-studded event.
 Brace yourself: You're going to wish you scored an invite to this celebration.

 "The party was completely A-list," a source shared with E!
 News.
 "Guests began arriving around midnight and they didn't leave until about 5 a.m. and later.
 It was the party everyone wanted to be at it seems."